w0lya/instrumentation-monitoring/README.md

-# Reporting App
+# Monitoring App

 [![Build status](https://ci.appveyor.com/api/projects/status/drra1gtp1r2tqp1q?svg=true)](https://ci.appveyor.com/project/w0lya/instrumentation-monitoring)

-A simple socket-based application implemented for displaying web request tracing data.
+A simple socket-based application implemented for displaying web request log data.
 Intended to be used together with [Instrumentation Middleware](https://github.com/w0lya/DotnetInstrumentation).
 The Middleware component, when hooked to a running .NET Core web site, fetches information about every request and sends it to an endpoint specified in configuration.
 This reporting application is what is behind that endpoint.
 In the next section, the main features of the app are described.